History of Eddie Vedder in Timeline

 Eddie Vedder

-1993: Discouraged from retiring
+1993: Townshend discourages Vedder from retiring

-March 25, 1995: Rescue while surfing in New Zealand
+March 25, 1995: Rescue While Surfing in New Zealand

 In 1998, Eddie Vedder sang the national anthem before the third game of the NBA Finals in Chicago.

-2000: Started dating Jill McCormick
+2000: Start dating Jill McCormick

 2004: Birth of daughter Olivia

-In 2007, a few days before performing with Pearl Jam in Chicago for Lollapalooza, Eddie Vedder threw out the first pitch at Wrigley Field, the home of the Cubs.
+In 2007, a few days before performing with Pearl Jam in Chicago for Lollapalooza, Eddie Vedder threw out the first pitch at Wrigley Field, the home of the Chicago Cubs.

-2007: Writing foreword to Pete Townshend biography
+2007: Foreword to Pete Townshend Biography

 In late 2007, Eddie Vedder wrote the foreword to a new Pete Townshend biography, "Who Are You: The Life of Pete Townshend".

-March 2008: Release of Pete Townshend biography in the UK
+March 2008: Release of Pete Townshend Biography in the UK

-In March 2008, the Pete Townshend biography with foreword by Eddie Vedder, "Who Are You: The Life of Pete Townshend", was published in the UK.
+In March 2008, the Pete Townshend biography with a foreword by Eddie Vedder, "Who Are You: The Life of Pete Townshend", was published in the UK.

-In October 2008, the Pete Townshend biography with foreword by Eddie Vedder, "Who Are You: The Life of Pete Townshend", was published in the U.S.
+In October 2008, the Pete Townshend biography, "Who Are You: The Life of Pete Townshend", with a foreword by Eddie Vedder, was published in the U.S.

 2008: Birth of daughter Harper